 After dinner, the lodge owners took the time to explain the scheduled plans for the next morning and our short trip to one of the remote lakes for smallmouth bass.

 Gave me enough time to re-string some reels, tie on some lures, and get ready for this awesome adventure to a small lake I’ve never seen or fished before in my life.

 As the sun got higher and the water temperatures rose, so too did the aggressiveness of the smallmouth bass.
-We headed towards a section of the lake with countless rocky points that dropped off to deeper water, and decided to throw small top water poppers to each any every point.
+We headed towards a section of the lake with countless rocky points that dropped off to deeper water and decided to throw small topwater poppers at each and every point.
 Meanwhile, our gracious guide controlled the speed of our drift and kept our boat in perfect position, so I could make those perfect casts to the areas I anticipated the bass might be positioned on each rocky point.

 Talk about fun.
-The first point produced a solid three-plus-pound brown bass that literally smashed my bait as soon as it hit the water and spent more time airborne then in the water.
+The first point produced a solid three-plus-pound brown bass that literally smashed my bait as soon as it hit the water and spent more time airborne than in the water.

 Classic Ontario bass fishing.
 This action continued for the next three-plus hours we fished, hitting every single rocky point with precision casts and working my bait slowly and methodically, with tiny pops and splashes to provoke strikes from these beautiful brown bass.